-Obsidian: a private and flexible note-taking tool
+Obsidian: a flexible note-taking tool

 Here I will write about my journey using Obsidian to organize my thoughts and notes.